brentgroves/status/2023/week49.md

 I love you my son and am enjoying spending time with you each and every day.
 I will always be there for you so please don't get so wrapped up in what you are doing to not seek my direction.
 I am there to help you but I can't help you if you don't take time for me.
 I have a plan for you and me today and as long as you look to me throughout the day we will have much joy and peace in our work my son.
 Thank you Father for reminding me that you love me and have a plan for us to build a friendship and experience many wonderous things together!

+Good morning dear ones,

+I hope you and your loved ones had a nice weekend together!
+As always please feel free to contact me about anything at work or at home :-)

+-Sincerely yours,
+Brent
+160-564-4868

 ## Notes

 Notes from this meeting will be located at: ~/src/repsys/status/2023/week49.md